tektutor/openshift-tekton-feb-2022/Day1/README.md

 3. The installation procedures listed below are meant for your future reference
 4. Any attempt to perform OpenShift installation in our lab environment will corrupt our OpenShift cluster

-## 🔴🔴 Do and Don'ts, please don't get offended :warning ⛔
+## 🔴🔴 Do and Don'ts, please don't get offended ⛔⛔
 <pre>
 Kindly stick onto the credential details given to you.
 Please avoid switching from one user to other user.